apitoolkit/testkit/README.md

     equals: $.resp.body.json[0].task, "run tests"
 ```

+The `.json` tells api-workflows to convert the response into JSON format.
+This allows you to access properties of the response JSON using JSONPath expressions.

 In the above example, we have defined three assertions:

 1. `is_true`: This assertion checks whether the response status code is equal to 200.
 The expression `$.resp.status_code == 200` is evaluated, and if it returns `true`, the assertion is considered successful.